 Apple Pie Bars are easier than apple pie and just as delicious.
 Made with fresh apples and a buttery crumb topping, they are sturdy enough to eat with your hands.
-But there’s nothing better than warm apple pie paired with a scoop of vanilla ice cream on top.
+But there’s nothing better than warm pie with a scoop of vanilla ice cream.
 Am I right?

-I’ve made all kinds of apple recipes, like Apple Pie Crepes, Upside-Down Apple Pecan Pie, and Dutch Apple Pie Milkshake are a few favorites.
-Get the Vanilla Ice Cream ready, this one’s going to be a hit.
+Apple recipes like Apple Pie Crepes, Upside-Down Apple Pecan Pie, Easy Apple Cake, and Dutch Apple Pie Milkshake are fan favorites.
+Get the vanilla ice cream ready—this one’s sure to be a hit!

 a stack of 3 apple pie bars with crumb topping